 Focus on spending quality time with your friends and loved ones instead of food and candy.
 Trying a new activity together is a great way to share time with family and friends.
-If you really want to enjoy Valentine’s Day candy have smaller portions.
+If you want to enjoy Valentine’s Day candy have smaller portions.

-Opt for cooking a meal at home instead of dining out to relieve the frustrations that comes with crowded restaurants and save you money.
+Opt for cooking a meal at home instead of dining out to relieve the frustrations that come with crowded restaurants and save you money.
 It also allows you to control portion sizes and calories.
 Whether it’s splitting a steak for two, sharing an Italian meal or preparing an impressively presented whole fish or fowl for your valentine, cooking a romantic meal is a time-honored way to show you care.

-Share your meal with your loved one: Think of food as a fuel, not as a gift, which means passing on food that’s high in fat and sugar, and taking just half of the portion you’d normally heap on your plate.
+Share your meal with your loved one: Think of food as fuel, not as a gift, which means passing on food that’s high in fat and sugar, and taking just half of the portion you’d normally heap on your plate.
 Also, keep the tank half-full at all times with several small, healthy meals.
 If you never get famished, you’ll make wise choices with your head, not your belly.
 So have more dates over more meals, but share one portion!

-Serve a motivation for each other towards health and fun-filled ideas of celebrating valentine’s day.
+Serve a motivation for each other towards health and fun-filled ideas of celebrating Valentine’s day.
 Put one sneaker in front of the other.
-Trick yourselves by just getting dressed for it, putting on your favorite workout music, and not really thinking about what you’re about to do.
+Trick yourselves by just getting dressed for it, putting on your favorite workout music, and not thinking about what you’re about to do.
 If you take it one step at a time, before you know it, you’ll finish the cool-down and feel amazing.
 Maybe even have enough energy left for cuddling!

 Draw a sense of intimacy by doing yoga stretches together either in a garden or a yoga class.
 Work together to create one beautiful pose.
 Like a single body, the yoga couple must give cues as to what feels good and what tension is right or wrong.
-Once the pose is reached, each partner should hold the pose, breathe into it and share his/her thoughts.
+Once the pose is reached, each partner should hold the pose, breathe into it, and share his/her thoughts.
 Try stretching together by sitting on the floor, facing each other with your legs in a wide straddle.
 Put your heels up against his, and hold hands.
 Gently pull towards your partner, while keeping your tailbone to the ground.
 Feel the deep stretch along your hamstrings and inner thighs.
 Widen your arms to adjust to your flexibility.
 Be sure to ask each other how the pressure feels.
 Once you’ve reached your maximum stretch, hold here.
 Take deep breaths in through your nose, and lean in a little deeper with each exhale.
 Stay here for 10 breaths.

-In case you are planning a valentine’s party go for a red theme with rose petals, balloons and candles.
-Work out games like cross-linking, cupid etc to add on to the excitement.
+In case you are planning a Valentine’s party go for a red theme with rose petals, balloons, and candles.
+Work out games like cross-linking, cupid, etc to add on to the excitement.